laurilehmijoki/s3_website/README.md

   * Run `jekyll-s3` to deploy your site to S3 and invalidate the Cloudfront distribution

+## Known issues

+### Only S3 buckets in the US Standard region work

+Jekyll-s3 supports only S3 buckets that are in the US Standard region.
+If your bucket is currently on some other region, you can set a non-existing bucket in *_jekyll_s3.yml* and then run *jekyll-s3*.
+Jekyll-s3 will then create the bucket in the US Standard region.

 ## Todo

   * Upload new / updated files *only* (using s3-sync?)